 Yard waste is primarily grass clippings, fallen leaves, sticks and twigs, pulled weeds, and similar materials.
-According to the EPA, yard waste makes up more than 13% of all US municipal solid waste (MSW).
-About 60% of that waste is recovered and transformed into valuable compost or mulch.
-However, about 40% is not recovered.
-That amounts to 86 pounds of waste every year for each person in America.
+According to the EPA, yard waste makes up 13% of all US municipal solid waste (MSW).
+About 61% of that waste is recovered and transformed into valuable compost or mulch.
+However, 39% is not recovered.
+That amounts to more than 82 pounds of waste every year for each person in America.

 Streamlining Yard Waste Collection…and Making It Financially Sustainable

 WasteZero helps cities and towns manage their yard waste in an environmentally responsible (and financially sustainable) way.
 We help in two key ways: Supplies and Programs.

 WasteZero programs are designed to reduce waste, improve collection efficiency, cut costs, and generate revenue (when desired).
 We can also back those programs with customized resident outreach and education.
 These include

 - Yard Waste Pay-As-You-Throw (PAYT) Programs

 If your community is looking for ways to improve how you manage yard waste, then give WasteZero a call.

 WasteZero provides municipal customers with specialized bags for residential yard waste collection.
 These include

 - ASTM-D6400-certified compostable plastic bags.